 Secured Auto Loans

 Most car loans are secured by the underlying asset.
 This means the car acts as collateral for the loan, such that if the borrower fails to make the monthly payments, the lender can take possession of the vehicle.
 The lending bank or finance company is listed as lien holder on the car’s title until the loan is fully repaid.
+Secured Loan borrowing is a great way to gain what you want by lending money however if payments aren’t met on time there is the unlying risk of repossession.
+Mortgages are a form of a secured loan, so it’s easy to view it by thinking of it as that.
 Since secured loans are less risky, they come with lower interest rates.
 They are a great choice if you are looking to get the lowest interest rates on your loan.
 The rate you get would, however, be determined by several factors including the loan term and your credit score.

 Unsecured Auto Loans